thegenemyers/DALIGNER/README.md

 LAsort and LAmerge.
 All other options are described later.
 For a database divided into N sub-blocks, the calls to daligner will produce in total N<sup>2</sup> .las files, on per block pair.
-These are then merged in ceil(log<sub>D</sub> N) phases where the number of files decreases geometrically in -D until there is 1 file per row of the N x N block matrix.
-So at the end one has N sorted .las files that when concatenated would give a single large sorted overlap file.
+These are then merged so that there is 1 file per row of the N x N block matrix.
+So at the end one has N sorted .las files, one per block of A-reads, that when concatenated would give a single large sorted overlap file.

 The -B option (default 4) gives the desired number of block comparisons per call to